 Policy Advisor

-GSSA policy consultant Barry Nelson is the former executive director of Save the Bay, a former director of the Natural Resourced Defense Council (NRDC) California water team, and an expert on complex Bay-Delta water policy.
+GSSA policy consultant Barry Nelson is the former executive director of Save the Bay, a former director of the Natural Resources Defense Council (NRDC) California water team, and an expert on complex Bay-Delta water policy.
 He’s also an accomplished whitewater guide, with experience ranging from running California’s salmon rivers to the Grand Canyon and Alaska.

 Marketing & Digital Media Manager